artilleryio/artillery/README.md

 **Artillery is the most advanced load testing platform in the world.**

-- **Test at cloud scale.** Artillery provides cloud-native distributed load testing out-of-the box.
+- **Test at cloud scale.** Cloud-native distributed load testing at scale, **out-of-the box and for free**.
-  - Run serverless load tests on AWS Lambda today.
-AWS Fargate and Kubernetes coming soon.
+  - Run serverless load tests on AWS Lambda or AWS Fargate.
+Kubernetes coming soon.
 - **Batteries-included.** 20+ integrations for monitoring, observability, and CICD.
 - **Test anything**.
 HTTP, WebSocket, Socket.io, gRPC, Kinesis, and more.
 - **Playwright support**.
 Load test with real headless browsers.
 - **Powerful workload modeling**.
 Emulate complex user behavior with request chains, multiple steps, transactions, and more.
 - **Extensible & hackable**.
 Artillery has a plugin API to allow extending and customization.
 - **Open source**.
-Permissive open source license to let you build on top of Artillery.
+Permissive open source license to let you build on top of Artillery without worry.

 → [Learn more](./packages/artillery#readme)